syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Convert-PDF-file-to-Image-in-Windows-Forms.md

 ---
-title: Convert a PDF document to Image file in Windows-Forms | Syncfusion
+title: Convert a PDF file to Image file in Windows-Forms | Syncfusion
 description: Learn how to convert a PDF document to Image file in Windows-Forms with easy steps using System Drawing library.
 platform: file-formats
-control: PDF
+control: PDF to image
 documentation: UG
 keywords: Assemblies
 ---